-We worked with a company that had a 20-person HR department.
+We worked with a reputed company which used a field service management software and had a 20-person HR department.
 The leadership wanted to improve the HR professionals’ alignment with the business units to whom they were assigned.
 Through emotional intelligence assessments and then training in leveraging strengths, we were able to help individuals be credible within the business units.
 Additionally, we were able to help the leaders realign the department in ways that strengthened collaboration and improved operations.

 The value of emotional intelligence awareness became particularly clear when the department was forced to reduce headcount after an acquisition.
 Knowing each individual’s strengths and weaknesses allowed management to shrink the team to nearly half its size without adversely affecting day-to-day operations.